Is F-Gas Certification Worth It for Gas Safe Engineers?

 To get started, just reserve your place on our next F-gas course today.
 Book by calling our friendly team on 0121 557 7009, emailing enquiries@mgetraining.co.uk or filling out our contact form.

-The term ‘F-gas’ is an abbreviation for ‘fluorinated greenhouse gases’.
+The term ‘F-gas’ is an abbreviation for ‘fluorinated gases.
 These are manmade gases created by blending various chemicals.
 F-gases are used in a range of applications, including heating and cooling, as well as fire extinguishers and other aerosols.
-These gases are harmful to the ozone layer if released, so special F-gas courses are required to ensure safe practices when working with F-gas-containing equipment.
+These gases are harmful to the ozone layer if released, so special F-gas courses are required to ensure safe practices when working with F-gas equipment.

 The most common are HFCs, which contain hydrogen, fluorine and carbon.

-F-gas training courses in general are suited to those looking to work in the heating and cooling industry.
-Cat 1 and Cat 2 courses are tailored for different experience levels, with Cat 1 being better suited to those with more experience and Cat 2 serving as a stepping course for Cat 1 applicants.
+Our F-gas training courses are suited to those looking to work in the heating and cooling industry, specifically with applications containing manmade fluorinated gases.
+Cat 1 and Cat 2 courses are tailored for different experience levels, with Cat 1 being better suited to those with more experience, and Cat 2 serving as a stepping course for Cat applicants.

-The LCL RQF courses that we provide here at MGE Training will need to be renewed once every five years to ensure candidates are up to date with evolving legislation and practices.
+The LCL RQF F-gas courses we provide at MGE Training will need to be renewed once every five years to ensure candidates are up to date with evolving legislation and practices.

-After you qualify, you will be able to work on heating, air conditioning and refrigeration systems containing F-gases.
-If you have completed a Cat 1 course, you can work on any size of system.
-If you have completed a Cat 2 course, you will be limited to systems containing no more than 3kg of F-gases.
+Once you receive your F-gas qualification, you’ll be able to work on heating, air conditioning and refrigeration systems containing fluorinated gases.
+Completing the Cat 1 course means you can work with systems of any size, while the Cat 2 course is limited to systems containing no more than 3kg of F-gases.

 There is no recommended reading before starting an F-gas training course.
 However, educating yourself on the latest legislation and practices could prove beneficial.

 Certainly.
-These courses provide attendees with information that could enable them to found their own businesses, working in the installation, servicing and repair of heating, air conditioning and refrigeration systems containing F-gases.
+These F-gas courses provide attendees with information that could enable them to find their own businesses, working in the installation, servicing and repair of heating, air conditioning and refrigeration systems containing F-gases.

 What is an F-gas?
 An F-gas is short for fluorinated gases, which are synthetic gases…